backend-development/backend-development-textbook/source/ruby_commandline.md

 #### Implicit Form

-A Hash can be created with Hash.new, or by writing it in "implicit form":
+A Hash can be created with Hash.new, or by writing it as a literal:

 ```ruby
 roomnumber = { "Jane Doe" => 10, "Jim Doe" => 6 }